 In view of the current COVID-19 pandemic and the effect this will have on all healthcare providers and family members, we would like to share the Royal College of Obstetricians and Gynaecologists' guidance on COVID-19 in pregnancy for healthcare professionals.
 It aims to help provide safe care to women with suspected/confirmed COVID-19 and to reduce onward transmission.
 The document can be downloaded below.

-While the guidance primarily addresses healthcare professionals, the Royal College of Obstetricians and Gynaecologists also published information for pregnant women and their families in a Q&A format as well as an occupational health guidance for employers and pregnant women.
-Both can be accessed here and downloaded below.
+While the guidance primarily addresses healthcare professionals, the Royal College of Obstetricians and Gynaecologists also published information for pregnant women and their families in a Q&A format.
+It can be accessed here and downloaded below.